-Sections 98 to 103 of the Bankruptcy Act (Chapter 20) will apply in ascertaining whether there are unfair preferences or transactions made at an undervalue.
+Sections 224 to 227 of the Insolvency, Restructuring and Dissolution Act 2018 apply in ascertaining whether there are unfair preferences or transactions made at an undervalue.

 Transactions at an undervalue

 These are transactions where the company received no consideration (e.g. a gift) or where the consideration received was significantly less in monetary value.
-The transaction must have taken place within five years ending with presentation of winding up application and the company must have been wound up at the time of the transaction or was wound up as a result of the transaction.
+The transaction must have taken place within a period starting 3 years prior to the commencement of winding up and the company was unable to pay its debts or became unable to pay its debt in consequece of the transaction.

-If prior to the winding up, the company’s business had been carried on with the intent of defrauding the company’s creditors or for any fraudulent purpose, the liquidator, creditor or contributory of the company may apply to Court to make the person responsible for or who was party to such activities personally liable for the debts of the company (section 340 of the Companies Act (Cap.
-50)).
+If prior to the winding up, the company’s business had been carried on with the intent of defrauding the company’s creditors or for any fraudulent purpose, the liquidator, creditor or contributory of the company may apply to Court to make the person responsible for or who was party to such activities personally liable for the debts of the company (section 238 of the Insolvency, Restructuring and Dissolution Act 2018).